Srihari S. Naidu: Career

 Naidu is a 2-term Trustee of the Society for Cardiovascular Angiography and Interventions, the primary professional society for physicians specializing in interventional cardiology, and was inducted into the International Andreas Gruentzig Society in 2016.
 An alum of the Brown University 8-year Program in Liberal Medical Education, Naidu is Past President of the Alpert Medical School of Brown University Alumni Association Board of Directors, and Trustee Emeritus of Brown University.

 From 2019 to 2024, Naidu was Governor and President of The New York State Chapter of the American College of Cardiology, and President of The New York Cardiological Society.
 In 2021 he was named to the Top 100 Notable Leaders in NY Healthcare in Crain's New York Business for his work in the national cardiovascular response to COVID-19.

 In an effort to improve awareness of Hypertrophic Cardiomyopathy more broadly and specifically among children and young adults, Naidu co-authored the children's book Lindsay's Big Heart in 2024 with co-author and patient advocate Lindsay Davis (model), which was featured on NBC News Daily with hosts Vicky Nguyen and Kate Snow.
 In 2024 Naidu was appointed to the New York Cardiac Advisory Council by Governor Kathy Hochul, advising on cardiovascular policy and data analytics throughout the State.

-Naidu will be President of the Society for Cardiovascular Angiography and Interventions from 2025 to 2026, where he will lead the global interventional cardiology community as its 48th president.
+Naidu is current President of the Society for Cardiovascular Angiography and Interventions from 2025 to 2026, where he leads the global interventional cardiology community as its 48th president.

 Personal life

 Naidu lives in Manhattan, New York with his son.
 His parents are the late Dr Sriram Naidu, cardiologist, and the late Dr Saraswati Naidu, a Nephrologist.
 His parents are from Karnataka state, India.
 He has a sister Dr SriLatha, an Ophthalmologist.

-In spare time, he likes to sing, collect original comic art, and follow the New York Knicks, and shares these on his Twitter / x account with his followers.
+In his spare time, he likes to sing, collect original comic art, and follow the New York Knicks, and shares these on his Twitter / x account.